U.S. CMS

 • Keep in mind these are interactive without limitations, so only allocate the GPU you think you need, and be sure to release it in a timely fashion.
 There are no explicit protections from user processes interfering.

-• Nodes are Scientific Linux 7 and have no access to the cmslpc condor batch queues
+• Nodes have no access to the cmslpc condor batch queues

 • For long running and resource intensive jobs, please use other GPU nodes that can be found on the grid through CMS Connect